BAN0008/MapEditor/Plan.md

 # TODO
 - Make sure that MapEditor performs well with massive densely populated maps
 - Make a toolbar for switching modes(can be disabled under view menu)
-- Make a toolbar or menu for changing grid options
+- Make a toolbar for changing grid options
 - Change all Object static functions to take an index as a argument rather than a (Object \*)
 - Run this file through a markdown linter
-- Change function that take coordinates to use QPoint And QRect
+- Change functions that take coordinates to use QPoint And QRect
 - Fix ACTION_REMOVE_MULTIPLE removing more than one object underneath it at a time
 - Make sure that ACTION_\*REMOVE\*'s remove the top object first
-- Add Status Bar that shows the coordinates of the mouse as well as the coordinates divided by the Grid Size
+- Add Status Bar that shows the coordinates of the mouse as well as the coordinates divided by the grid size
+- Make sure that actions such as opening a map cancel any editor actions such as adding an object

 # Issues
 - MainEditor not updating when Object::selectionChange is called